Sharma-pratham/TwitchLiveChatDupe/README.md

     ban BOOLEAN DEFAULT FALSE
 );

+## Testing
-## To test the api's I have used postman json, the service runs by default on port 8080 via tomcat.
+To test the api's I have used postman json, the service runs by default on port 8080 via tomcat.
-## Below are the sample requests for all th endpoints that I have created.
+Below are the sample requests for all th endpoints that I have created.

-### ProfileController
+##ProfileController

 POST /api/profiles/signup
 GET /api/profiles/{id}